-- They use a relatively lightweight cover material which may even be the same type of paper used for the inside pages (this is called a self-cover).
+- They use a relatively lightweight cover material that may even be the same type of paper used for the inside pages (this is called a self-cover).

 - Usually not as strong as a hardcover book and can be more vulnerable to general wear and tear.
-The cover can also tend to curl up noticeably after handling.
+The cover can also curl up noticeably after handling.

 It's important to consider the versatility and flexibility of each program.

-- Your digital picture files can come from your PC, external storage drive or cloud services such as Dropbox.
-Some programs also let you select images from image hosting sites such as Flickr or social networks such as Facebook or Instagram.
+Your digital picture files can come from your PC, external storage drive or cloud services such as Dropbox.
+Some programs also let you select images from image hosting sites such as Flickr or social networks like Facebook or Instagram.

-- If you decide to overhaul your design, change the book's size or switch its orientation (portrait or landscape) halfway through, prepare for a bit of work.
-Pictures will need to reformat to fit the new layout.
-A few programs can do this automatically.
-Those that can't will usually limit alteration options, or provide manual editing tools.
+Prepare for a bit of work if you decide to overhaul your design, change the book's size or switch its orientation (portrait or landscape) halfway through, as pictures will need to reformat to fit the new layout.

 Re-ordering and duplicating